fastoch/Networking/Cisco_IOS.md

 cmd prompt now ends with a pawn sign **#**

 ## display current time and date
-show clock
+`show clock`

 ## display software version
-show version
+`show version`

-if there's too much information to fit on the screen, you'll see the --More-- line at the bottom.
+if there's too much information to fit on the screen, you'll see the **--More--** line at the bottom.
 you can use **space** to move through this information page by page, or you can use **enter** to move through it line by line
 just press **Q** to quit without seeing everything

+## if we don't know the exact cmd we want to run
+`show ?`
+as soon as we press enter, the CLI gives us all the available options

-## from privilege exec mode, you can enter global config mode
+## once in privileged exec mode, you can enter global config mode
 `configure terminal`
 `conf t`